-(These activities are only indicative, the Faculty member can innovate)
+(These activities are only indicative, the Faculty member can innovate) i.Analyze the methods of costing adopted by industries located in the region.

 - ii.
 Classify the materials consumed in any two organizations of your choice and prepare a store ledger depicting the method of material control used by the firms. - iii.
 Illustrate a specimen of a bin-card. - iv.
 Design a specimen of stores ledger using various tools of material control. - v.
 List out the various expenses of two companies and prepare the cost sheet.